 Morning glory: Meditate before starting the day

 If you’re struggling to find time to meditate during the day, one of the easiest ways to make time to meditate is first thing in the morning.
-Set your alarm clock 10 minutes earlier than your usual wakeup time and start the day on the right foot.
+Set your alarm clock 10 minutes earlier than your usual wake up time and start the day on the right foot with a productive morning routine.

 When you’re starting with meditation first thing in the morning, you may notice some grogginess and brain fog, especially if you’re used to having caffeine first thing in the morning.
 You can use these feelings as part of your practice.
 Practice mindfulness to bring attention to how you feel every morning.
 Notice the first thoughts and feelings that come up.
 Notice where your mind wanders or goes to first thing in the morning.